COVID-19 Residential Tenancies Mandatory Conciliation Service

 The service is free of charge.

-What do I have to do before I apply for conciliation?
+What should I do before I apply for conciliation?

 Tenants and landlords are encouraged to agree on solutions together.
 Therefore you need to try to reach agreement with the other person first.
 If this is not possible or hasn’t worked, then you can submit your dispute to the mandatory conciliation service.